jadonk/BotSpeakChromeExtension/README.md

 The extension should now show up in the main list of extensions.

 To launch the BotSpeak Chrome extension, click "Launch".

+To get TinySpeak working (for Atmega/Arduino compatible devices), launch the TinySpeakServer.vi on labview and run it.
+This will create a local (127.0.0.1:9999) TCP server that the chrome extension will connect to.
+Chrome will send it botspeak commands over TCP, and the TinySpeakServer will then convert them to the correct bytecodes to send over serial.